As easy as operating an oven

 The operator of a plant is only interested in the essentials – for example when operating an oven – you want to bake a cake.
 The operator does not care about unnecessary numbers and redundant information.
-And exactly in accordance with this need, we build our operating systems: The display only shows information that is really needed.
+And exactly according to this need, we build our operating systems: The display only shows information that is needed.
 Superfluous is simply omitted.

 On the screen, the operator only finds the essentials, no more ballast: a qualitative representation, instead of a quantitative helps to operate the machine quickly and easily.